marekolsak/gpu-ratemeter/README.md

 - Vulkan vs DX12 vs VKD3D
 - Vulkan vs DX11 vs DXVK
 - OpenGL in WSL2 vs Vulkan in WSL2 vs DX12
-- Vulkan with graphics pipeline objects vs graphics pipeline libraries and static state vs dynamic state.
+- Vulkan graphics pipeline objects vs graphics pipeline libraries vs shader objects
+- Vulkan static state vs dynamic state
 - VirtIO Native Context vs VirtIO VirGL/Venus vs bare metal

-In an ideal world, all APIs and API translation and forwarding layers would provide equivalent performance and achieve the GPU’s expected performance envelope.
-Because this is rarely true, thorough microbenchmarking is essential.
+In an ideal world, all APIs and API translation and forwarding layers would have equivalent performance on the same HW.
+Since this is rarely true, a tool like this is essential.

 Examples:
 - If one driver achieves 2x pixels/clock at 32 bpp than another, the other driver might not program the HW optimally for 32 bpp.
 - If one driver has 4x higher early depth-test rejection rate than another, HiZ may be disabled for the other driver.
-- If a driver sustains only 300 GB/s for image blits while the maximum memory bandwidth is 500 GB/s, the driver's blit path may be suboptimal.
+- If a driver sustains only 300 GB/s for image blits while the maximum memory bandwidth is 500 GB/s, the blit implementation in that driver may be suboptimal.
-- If pipeline objects using dynamic state are 2x slower than equivalent objects using static state, the driver’s dynamic-state handling may be suboptimal.
+- If Vulkan pipeline objects using dynamic state are 2x slower than equivalent objects using static state, the dynamic state handling in that driver may be suboptimal.

+While this project is developed to aid Mesa developers, it can be equally useful to GPU vendors for HW and driver validation (both pre-silicon and post-silicon), operating system vendors, and for CI performance regression testing.

 # How to Run